Fr. Joseph A. Tetlow, S.J.

 Carol Atwell Ackels currently serves as director of the Ignatian Spirituality Institute.
 She is a spiritual director in the ignatian tradition and Senior Ignatian Fellow of Montserrat.
 Appointed by the Jesuit Provincial, she served six years on the bi-province New Orleans-Missouri Commission on Ministry--the group that discerns long-range planning for apostolic work of the Jesuits and their colleagues.
 She served as founding Director and Coordinator for the Toward Greater Freedom retreat at Jesuit College Prep in Dallas, which led hundreds of parents and students through an experience of the Spiritual Exercises.

 Ackels helps others as retreat director of the Spiritual Exercises of St Ignatius in various formats, including weekend retreats throughout the United States, the Exercises in Everday Life, and one-to-one directed retreats.
 She regularly offers programs and days of reflection to parish and other oganizations.
 Ackels also helps form others in retreat ministry through workshops and conferences.

 Ackels holds a J.D. from SMU Dedman School of Law, and a M.A. in Leadership and Theology from Gonzaga University.
 She is married and resides in Dallas, Texas.
-She and her husband are the parents of five delightful (now) adults and are proud grandparents of two.
+She and her husband are the parents of five delightful (now) adults and are proud grandparents of three.